KlipperScreen/KlipperScreen/docs/Installation.md

 service file.

 As an option to do development or interact with KlipperScreen from your computer, you may install tigervnc-scraping-server and VNC to your pi instance.
 Follow tigervnc server setup procedures for details on how to do that.

+If you need a custom location for the configuration file, you can add -c or --configfile to the systemd file and specify the location of your configuration file.